-In response to the proposal to IMCO mentioned above, that would require retrofitting all existing tankers over 70,000 DWT with segregated ballast capability, the USCG published an Advance Notice of Proposed Rule Making on May 13, 1976.
-This proposed regulation would extend the existing rules requiring segregated ballast on all new U.S. flag tankers to all tankers, U.S. and foreign, over 70,000 DWT entering U.S. waters.
+In response to the proposal to IMCO mentioned above, that would require retrofitting all existing tankers over 70,000 DWT with segregated ballast capability, the U.S.C.G. published an Advance Notice of Proposed Rule Making on May 13, 1976 in which the existing rules requiring segregated ballast on all new U.S. flag tankers would be extended to all tankers, U.S. and foreign, over 70,000 DWT entering U.S. waters.